core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The registration message is a list of links to registration resources of the endpoints that belong to that group.
+The endpoints MAY be hosted by a different RD than the the group hosting RD.
+In that case the endpoint link SHOULD contain an "anchor=" attribute.

 The commissioning tool SHOULD not send any target attributes with the links to the registration resources, and the resource directory SHOULD reject registrations that contain links with unprocessable attributes.